Xeno333/1042/docs/dev.md

                 max = 0
             }
         },
-        on_change = function(player, name, players_weather) end, -- Code can only modify things that will be restored in weather.default_on_change or sounds. particlespawner =
+        on_change = function(player, players_weather) end, -- Code can only modify things that will be restored in weather.default_on_change or sounds.
+        on_step = function(player), -- Code that is run once per weather step (1 second)
+        particlespawner =
         {
             amount = 500,